SaideepGona/ChIP-IO/readme_files/ChIP_IO_tg_README.txt

 ------------ Important Notes! ------------

-- In general, "0" table entries are not intended to provide confidence for lack of TF-gene association.
+- In general, "0" table entries are not intended to provide confidence for lack of TF-gene association (True Negatives).
 ChIP-Seq studies still cover only a subset of transcription factors, and there may always be variation across cell states which is not well captured.
 Instead, focus on interpreting non-zero entries as providing experimental confidence of association over neutral.

 - If multi-tissue selection was done, the final output table will contain a union of data across tissue types specified in the